getsentry/codeowners-example/README.md

 ## About
 This repo is an example of how to upload your CODEOWNERS file to Sentry using the API.

+This feature is currently in beta.
+You can request access to this feature by sending us a message to `ecosystem-feedback@sentry.io`.

 ## Getting Started
 ```